alorence/django-modern-rpc/docs/source/1_standard_config/settings.rst

 Default: ``''`` (Empty String)

 Configure the format of the docstring used to document your RPC methods.
+Possible values are: '' (empty), 'rst' or 'md'.

-Possible values are: '', 'rst' or 'md'
+Note: the corresponding package is not automatically installed.
+You have to manually install `markdown` if you set this variable to ``md``, or `docutils` if you set this variable to ``rst``